grumpyjames/birding-almanac/features/a-200-bird-year/part-31-the-last-days-in-scotland.md

 We're also starting to be able to discern by sound whether something is of interest or not; we start to tune out the Siskins and the more standard Tit calls.
-We're almost at the zenith of the circuit when both Ems and I are stopped in our tracks by a flock of three or four birds all emitting a call that is novel.
+We're almost at the zenith of the circuit when both AB2 and I are stopped in our tracks by a flock of three or four birds all emitting a call that is novel.

 ...and, once we get our bins on them, they look novel too.
 Those